Removing Dust from CMB Observations with Diffusion Models: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

 In this work, we demonstrated that diffusion models can be naturally applied to separate cosmic microwave background (CMB) signals from dust contamination, under the assumption that the CMB follows a Gaussian distribution.
 We trained a model conditioned on cosmological parameters to map from a prior distribution of simulated dust maps to the known CMB distribution.
 We showed that such a model allows for posterior dust and CMB sampling given an observed mixture and assumed cosmology.
 In particular, we showed that key statistics of the individual components are accurately recovered through this process.
 While based on simulations, this proof-of-concept establishes diffusion models as a promising approach for analyzing CMB observational data using arbitrary dust priors and less than a thousand dust examples.
 Future directions include developing a diffusion-based pipeline for inferring cosmological parameters $\ve{\phi}$ from contaminated CMB observations.
 Additional work is needed to extend this approach to polarization data and account for other contaminants like instrumental noise.
+Another challenge for the rightful application of our method to observational data will be to generalize this work to the case of weakly non-Gaussian CMB signal.

 \begin{ack}